 Rules of the DiscoverEU contest

-DiscoverEU is an initiative of the European Union based on a proposal from the European Parliament, which aims at offering young people aged 18 years old a travel experience that will enable them to take advantage of the freedom of movement in the European Union, discover the diversity of European regions, enjoy its cultural richness, connect with people from all over the continent and ultimately discover themselves.
+DiscoverEU is an initiative of the European Union based on a proposal from the European Parliament, which aims at offering young people aged 18 years old a travel experience that will enable them to take advantage of the freedom of movement in the European Union, discover the diversity of Europe while travelling, learn about European cultural heritage and history, connect with people from all over the continent and ultimately discover themselves.

-Selected applicants will, as a basic rule, travel by rail.
-However, in order to ensure the widest possible access, the project should offer alternative transport modes as ferries and buses when necessary, and taking into account environmental, time and distance considerations.
+Awarded applicants will, as a basic rule, travel by rail.
+However, in order to ensure the widest possible access, the project should offer alternative transport modes as ferries and coaches when necessary and taking into account environmental, time and distance considerations.

 2. Eligible applicants